roidrage/paperplanes/_posts/2012-8-23-a-culture-of-failure.md

 something that's hard to focus on.
 Even though that's what really that matters.

 When people feel like failure is not an option, they'll stop taking risks.
-When people stop taking risks, your team and your company is doomed.
+When people stop taking risks, your team and your company is doomed, innovation comes to a grinding halt.
+Most of us are in the lucky position that lives don't depend on our work.
+We can try new things, iterate quickly, disregard or improve them.

 If my daughter doesn't take any risks because I keep punishing or scolding her, she might just stop trying altogether.
-The analogy is an odd one, but there's striking similarity.
+The analogy is an odd one, but there's a striking similarity.

 If a problem comes up, you fix it, you learn your lesson, you make sure it doesn't happen again, you move on.
 It can be that simple.
 When everyone on the team feels like failure is an accepted part of running an application, fixing the problems as they occur as a team becomes a lot easier.

-In the end, it's not a question if something breaks, it's when it breaks.
+In the end, it's not a question _if_ something breaks, it's _when_ it breaks.
 And the answer is: all the time.
-Great teams focus on the one thing that matters in these situations: what to do and to be ready when it does.
+Great teams focus on the one thing that matters in these situations: how to best resolve the situation and on being ready when it does.

-Embrace outages.
+Embrace outages, the most common failure of our craft.
 Take a deep breath, phase out distractions (including managers) and try to find joy in digging through data and finding what's causing a problem.
 Turn it from a seemingly frustrating experience into a personal challenge.
 You find the problem, you fix it, you make customers happy again.
+Rinse, repeat.

 Failure is cool.